A DUI involving Marijuana Can Require an Interlock

 SPEAK WITH A MARIJUANA DUI DEFENSE ATTORNEY

 A DUI can seriously impact a defendant’s driving privileges.
 It may seem simple and straight forward, but this kind of case can be complicated.
-It is important to speak with a DUI Defense Attorney that understands the complexities of a DUI case.
+It is important to speak with a DUI Defense lawyer that understands the complexities of a DUI case.

 Our firm routinely handles DUI Cases and continues to study DMV and their statutes.
 We are ready, willing, and able to provide you the representation you deserve.
 We offer free consultations and flexible payment plans.